-Annette King joined Columbia Health in 2005.
+Annette joined Columbia Health in 2005.
+In her current role, she leads the Human Resources team and functions for Columbia Health.
 Prior to joining Columbia, Annette was a professional recruiter for Saint Vincent Catholic Medical Centers.

 Dr. Anne Goldfield joined Columbia Health in 1994.
 She received her Ph.D. from the Graduate Faculty of the New School for Social Research and her B.A. in Psychology at the City University of New York.
 Prior to Columbia, Anne worked as a clinical psychologist at North Central Bronx Hospital (NCB) and the Bronx Psychiatric Center and was director of the psychology externship program at NCB.
 She completed her doctoral internship in clinical psychology at The Bronx State Psychiatric Center.

 Anne's professional interests include depression, anxiety, identity issues, first generation college students, the treatment of students with alcohol and other drug concerns, and developmental issues of emerging adulthood.
 In her outreach capacity, Anne works closely with many campus partners and student groups, and is committed to promoting mental health awareness on campus.